 Origin and development of subarachnoid hemorrhage

-Intracranial sequence after aneurysm rupture occurs, is as follows: rupture of an aneurysm ⇒ bleeding into the subarachnoid space ⇒ acute increase of intracranial pressure or reduction of the perfusion pressure ⇒ reduced cerebral blood flow ⇒ initial loss of consciousness ⇒ reactive hyperemia ⇒ possible recovery of consciousness
+The intracranial sequence after aneurysm rupture occurs as follows: rupture of an aneurysm ⇒ bleeding into the subarachnoid space ⇒ acute increase of intracranial pressure or reduction of the perfusion pressure ⇒ reduced cerebral blood flow ⇒ initial loss of consciousness ⇒ reactive hyperemia ⇒ possible recovery of consciousness

 Consequences of blood leakage:

-- Adherence of basal cisterns with the disability of fluid passage (risk of hydrocephalus)
+- Adherence of basal cisterns with the prevention of fluid passage (risk of hydrocephalus)

 - Vasospasm in the arteries of the pia mater (cerebral under-perfusion)